yehiahesham/Locating_and_Maping/README.md

 # Python_Wrapper_GoogleMapsAPI

-This python file has one wrapper class for the Python Google API.
+A Python wrapper class for the Python Google API.

 The wrapper is called Py_GOOGLE_MAPS_API.